Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ## Credits:
 ### Content
-The Albert Lawn Tennis Club for its three ethos statements - fitness, fun and competition
+The Albert Lawn Tennis Club three ethos statements - fitness, fun and competition - were used in this website

-The webthought.blogspots.com for its bar chart code.
-This did not work properly for this website and was modified quite a lot, but provided a good starting point.
-The bar chart consisted of HTML and CSS only, which was useful because other computer languages are not covered this early in the course.
+css-tricks.com bar chart code was used in the Events page.

 w3 schools for the hoverable dropdown menu using HTML and CSS only. www.w3schools.com/howto/howto_css_dropdown.asp the dropdown menu was adapted to display information instead of links, with changes to colours.
 This was necessary because a lot of information needed to be present on the website without crowding it.

+Fontawesome
 ### Media
-The Albert Lawn Tennis Club for allowing lots of photos of club and members to be used in this website.
+Thanks to the Albert Lawn Tennis Club for allowing photos of the club and its members to be used in this website.
+Opportunities for photos of club members playing and enjoying social events were limited due to the Covid-19 pandemic.
-Shutterstock for photos on Home page, Events page and Juniors page.
+Thanks to Freeimages for the photo on the Home page, and to Pixabay for photos on the Events page and Juniors page.